sara-nl/spiderdocs/source/Pages/best_practices.rst

 .. code-block:: bash

    #!/bin/bash
    #SBATCH -N 1            #request 1 node
    #SBATCH -c 1            #request 1 core and 8000 MB RAM
    #SBATCH -t 5:00         #request 5 minutes jobs slot
-   #SBATCH --array=24-40:2
+   #SBATCH --array=24-40:2 #go over parameters 24-40 in steps of 2

-   # the parameter goes over 24-40 in steps of 2, set the value in PARAM
+   # the array goes over 24-40 in steps of 2, save the value in PARAM for clarity
    PARAM=$((SLURM_ARRAY_TASK_ID))

    # copy the input data to scratch